 With most of the world’s attention focused unfolding events in the Mideast now is a good time to shed some light on the current ground-truth in Afghanistan.
-Sami the Finn is always a good place to start and he provides interesting perspective on the suicide bombing at Kabul’s at the Finest supermarket this past Friday.
-This quote is from a Yahoo news article which can be found here.
+Sami the Finn is always a good place to start and he provides interesting perspective on the suicide bombing at the Finest supermarket in Kabul this past Friday (the original article can be found here).

 In any case, Sami Kovanen, a senior analyst with Indicium Consulting in Kabul, which provides security information, warns that the assumption had to be that “this kind of attack will happen again.”
 Says Kovanen: “It’s a new kind of attack – in many ways the first direct attack against the whole international community, against civilians.”
 He adds, “There have been really specific reasons behind previous attacks.
 The attack on the Bektar guesthouse [in October 2009] targeted the U.N. during elections; the attack against the Indian guesthouse [in February 2010] targeted Indians.
 But [this one targeted] foreign civilians known to go shopping on Friday at this time.
 It was against us – regardless of who you are, which organization you’re working for or what your nationality is.
 So in that way it is really concerning.”

 Sami is spot on – this is the first time suicide bombers have targeted outside the wire westerners.
-What is worse is that the Karzai government is continues to make it hard for internationals working independent from the FOB’s and embassies to operate too.
+What is worse is that the Karzai government continues to make it hard for internationals working independent from the FOB’s and embassies to operate.
 Look at this latest decree:

 Islamic Republic of Afghanistan